williamjames6/phaseX/notes/buildNote.md

 IMPLEMENTED- Timeout for router.replace("/") on appState going to background PARTIAL- Linking with [] for timestamps, {} for other dates, and @ for other players
             - Implemented [] and @, but need to add frontend styling (difficult because textInput only takes one value, but I need text with different styling features in the same textInput element)
-- @ for player mentions
+            - Issues with playerList column in Sessions table, deleting players, running "playerUpdate" function potentially deleting players?
+Need to standardize timing of backend ops and then link this feature to *ChainRunner.ts*
 - Right now, nothing about the chat interaction persists across renders.
 Very short term --> should be more useful long term
 - Forgot password flow + verify email flow
 - CHAINRUNNER.TS
 - Make subjective feeling for sessions look <Pretty>
 - Modify option for session entries
 - Self vs other data included
-PARTIAL- Holisitic download for all aspects of a givend day of training (Gym + Journal + SS of sketch?)
+IMPLEMENTED- Holisitic download for all aspects of a givend day of training (Gym + Journal + SS of sketch?)
             - Problems right now: handling of null/empty returns from backend, formatting of final CSV possibly related to JSON.stringify being called on already stringified content
+- Fixed list of exercises